easton06/easton06/README.md

-- Hi, I’m @easton06
+- Hi, I’m Kok Eason (@easton06)
 - I’m interested in gaming
 - 🌱 I’m currently learning game development.
 - 💞️ I’m looking to collaborate on creating my new game.
-- 📫 How to reach me: https://discord.gg/BT85ha9S
+- 📫 Contact [@deveaston06](https://github.com/deveaston06) for professional business, this is my hobbyist account

 <!---
 easton06/easton06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.